Set Current Location

 The building itself is worthy of being in a museum.
 Ludwig Hoffmann was the architect responsible for constructing the Markisches Museum in 1899-1908, and succeeded in creating an absolutely new kind of museum.
 This is no place for boring dust-covered relics.
 Instead, the visitor is presented with an intriguing mixture of objects which cover the history of architecture in Berlin and Germany.
 Glancing through the windows at the park and the romantic courtyard, the guest may feel far away from modern-day Berlin.
 Built in red brick with Gothic and Renaissance allusions, the museum is perfect for those wanting a taste of those darkly romantic German castles described in fairytale books.
 The small park behind the museum contains a bear cage where visitors can admire Berlin's symbol in real life.

-When the infamous Berlin Wall was erected in 1961, Dr. Rainer Hildebrandt, a propagator of human rights, established this museum as a reaction to it.
-The museum saw humble beginnings as a tiny space, but its growing popularity forced it to relocate near the Checkpoint Charlie, where it has been functioning since 1962.
-With the fall of the Wall in 1989, the Museum Haus am Checkpoint Charlie, also known as the Mauermuseum, became pivotal in recording the rise and decline of the wall.
-Today the museum has expanded to include exhibits relating to human rights, as part of its collection.
+When the Berlin Wall was erected in 1961, Rainer Hildebrandt established this museum which was later relocated to a spot near the Checkpoint Charlie, where it has been functioning since 1963.
+With the fall of the Wall, the Museum Haus am Checkpoint Charlie, also known as the Mauermuseum, became pivotal in recording the rise and decline of the wall, and has expanded today to include exhibits relating to human rights, as part of its collection.